quantgirluk/Dialid-Santiago/content/blog/starting-scrapbook/index.md

 coverImage: "featured-typing.jpg"
 ---

-I have not been writing here as much as I would like lately.
+Lately, I have not been writing here as much as I would like.
 Partly this is just because life has been super full:  work has been intense, and I have been also pouring energy on a couple of big personal projects (including a new tutorial, house renovations, and helping my little toddler in her learning-to-read-journey!) which are taking most of my time (in the best possible way).